All Episodes

 Rush Limbaugh, Nobel Peace Prize nominee, national treasure, the man running America.

-You know it, and I know it.
+You know it.

-Uh July 9th.
+July 9th.

-You know, we've talked to you about the new uh message maker the Democrats have glommed onto this guy named Drew Weston.
+You know, we've talked to you about the new message maker the Democrats have glommed onto this guy named Drew Weston.

-It was day two of the progressive Take Back America Confab.
+It was day two of the progressive Take Back America confab.

-And those who had crowded into a meeting room at the Washington Hilton were about to discover why a Weston, a psychology professor at Emory University in Atlanta, had quietly become the great rumpled hope of Democrats who believe their candidates should have won the last two presidential races.
+And those who had crowded into a meeting room at the Washington Hilton were about to discover why Weston, a psychology professor at Emory University in Atlanta, had quietly become the great rumpled hope of Democrats who believe their candidates should have won the last two presidential races.

 Weston has spent many years training psychologists, psychiatrists, and social workers.